-In some of the most serious cases, such as those involving large amounts of Schedule I or II drugs like heroin or cocaine, accused individuals can potentially face up to 12 years in prison and fines up to $750,000 upon conviction.
-Regardless, any type of drug possession charge is an extremely serious matter and must be handled by a powerful attorney in order to protect your reputation and future.
+In some of the most serious cases, such as those involving large amounts of Schedule I or II drugs like heroin or cocaine, accused individuals can potentially face up to 12 years in prison and fines of up to $750,000 upon conviction.
+Regardless, any drug possession charge is extremely serious and must be handled by a powerful attorney to protect your reputation and future.

 Retain Top-Rated Advocacy Today

 In addition to immediate criminal consequences, a conviction of unlawful possession of a controlled substance can inflict permanent damage to your reputation and career, potentially causing you to miss out on key opportunities later in life.
 With stakes this high, you need a hard-hitting advocate on your side who can provide the unbiased representation you need.
 At Rachel A. Michael, LLC, our firm’s knowledgeable Fort Collins criminal defense lawyer can review the circumstances of your case and craft a custom-tailored defense strategy on your behalf, giving you a fighting chance against the prosecution’s claims.
 You are innocent until proven guilty, and we are prepared to work tirelessly to ensure you are treated with the respect and dignity you deserve during this frightening time.